mongodb/genny/docs/using.md

 	    Duration: 10 milliseconds
       - Nop: true

 This example has an additional `InsertRemove` actor with 100 threads, where each thread inserts and removes a document as fast as possible.
+A user observing the database contents might notice a document appearing and disappearing rapidly.
+This actor will output `InsertRemoveExample.Insert.ftdc` and `InsertRemoveExample.Remove.ftdc` time series outputs, showing the insertions and removals happening for 10 milliseconds at the phase start.
+(See [here](#orgec88ad4) for more details on outputs.)

 Note that even though the actors are listed sequentially, all actors are concurrent.

 Actor configurations expect the following keys: